DATA-606-SPRING-2022/David_DATA606/source_data/README.md

 # This folder stores original source data for the project.
 These datasets are original read-only copies

-- If some data is retrieved through API calls, make a note here about that
-- If data is too large for GitHub, include link to other cloud service where the file is maintained (or where it is stored/kept)
+### New York City Bikeshare Data
+This data was too large to upload to GitHub.
+Therefore, the data was downloaded and used locally.
+Each monthly file is about 100MB to 600MB.
+The data was obtained from here: https://ride.citibikenyc.com/system-data